miterosan/ShockedIsaac/readme.md

 OpenShock/Shocklink support for isaac.

-Shocks when isaac gets hit
+Shocks when isaac gets hit or dies

 Intentional damage (curse, sacrifice rooms) shock aswell, but shorter with more strength

+**This is work in progress, use at your own risk.**

 ## Installation